Configuring app deployments

 ACTIVE CANCELLING The deployment is cancelling.

-FINALIZED DEPLOYED The deployment was deployed.
+FINALIZED DEPLOYED The deployment is complete.

 FINALIZED CANCELLED The deployment was cancelled.